aengl/turtle-cv/README.md

 ## Themes

-Themes are [Pug templates](https://github.com/pugjs/pug), usually coupled with a CSS file.
+Themes are [Pug templates](https://github.com/pugjs/pug), usually coupled with a CSS file, and optionally a language file (YAML) for localisation.

 If you just want to use another theme, you can reference it by name using the `-t` option: